Paul Hindemith: Music

 Hindemith's most popular work, both on record and in the concert hall, is probably the Symphonic Metamorphosis of Themes by Carl Maria von Weber, written in 1943.
-It takes melodies from various works by Weber, mainly piano duets, but also one from the overture to his incidental music for Turandot (Op.
+It takes melodies from various works by Carl Maria von Weber, mainly piano duets, but also one from the overture to his incidental music for Turandot (Op.
 37/J. 75), and transforms and adapts them so that each movement of the piece is based on one theme.

 In 1951, Hindemith completed his Symphony in B-flat.
 Scored for concert band, it was written for the U.S. Army Band "Pershing's Own".
 Hindemith premiered it with that band on 5 April of that year.
 Its second performance took place under the baton of Hugh McMillan, conducting the Boulder Symphonic Band at the University of Colorado.
-The piece is representative of his late works, exhibiting strong contrapuntal lines throughout, and is a cornerstone of the band repertoire.
-Hindemith recorded it in stereo with members of the Philharmonia Orchestra for EMI in 1956.
+The piece is representative of Hindemith's late works, exhibiting strong contrapuntal lines throughout, and is a cornerstone of the band repertoire.
+He recorded it in stereo with members of the Philharmonia Orchestra for EMI in 1956.